Maajid Nawaz 1pm - 4pm

 He originally called Nick Ferrari's LBC show in March 2019.
 He told us he was diagnosed with Alzheimers four years ago and he made a decision almost immediately, having cared for his father for five years.

-After speaking to Alex, Nick opined: "There can be no decision with more gravity than whether or not to end your life."
+After speaking to Alex, Nick said: "There can be no decision with more gravity than whether or not to end your life."

 400 people from the UK have travelled to Switzerland for an assisted death in the last 20 years, Alex is adamant he will join that number at a time of his choosing, he will have to be of sound mind and fit to travel unaided which means he will have to go while he still well.